 3/ Cilantro (rau mui)

-They are usually being sprinkled on top of the food and serves raw to keep its unique citrus, bitter flavours and to add extra aroma and colour.
+They are usually being sprinkled on top of the food and served raw to keep their unique citrus, bitter flavors and to add extra aroma and color.
 You either hate it or love it.

 4/ Mint (hung lui)